 In 2015, the Institute for Human Development (IHD) and the Department of Urban and Regional Planning of the University of Florida in partnership with NITI Aayog, Government of India, had organized an international conference on this theme.
 This conference had successfully provided an opportunity for deliberating policy and academic issues relevant for promoting sustainable urban development, with the participation of around 300 experts including academics, urban planners, policymakers and other stakeholders.
 It also had the benefit of government’s participation and patronage.
 It was inaugurated and addressed by the then Urban Development Minister of India, Mr. Venkaiah Naidu and the Vice-Chairman of the NITI Aayog, Professor Arvind Panagariya.

-A second edition of this conference, Sustainable and Inclusive Urban Development in Global South, is conceived to take these deliberations forward and bring together evidence and perspectives on the latest developments in urban landscapes, and policy and planning strategies globally.
-More specifically, it will provide a platform and opportunity for experts and practitioners to share regional urban experiences and case studies of projects to help in setting the agenda for inclusive urbanization, concurrent with the efforts in meeting the Sustainable Development Goals (in particular, Goal 11: Make cities inclusive, safe, resilient and sustainable).
+The second edition of this conference, Sustainable and Inclusive Urban Development in Global South, was conceived to take these deliberations forward and bring together evidence and perspectives on the latest developments in urban landscapes, and policy and planning strategies globally.
+More specifically, it provided a platform and opportunity for experts and practitioners to share regional urban experiences and case studies of projects to help in setting the agenda for inclusive urbanization, concurrent with the efforts in meeting the Sustainable Development Goals (in particular, Goal 11: Make cities inclusive, safe, resilient and sustainable).

-One of the primary objectives of this conference is to bring together urban experts and practitioners from different sectors and countries to discuss and explore strategies for achieving sustainable and inclusive development.
-The conference will contribute to the global efforts towards SDG 11 of making cities inclusive, safe, resilient and sustainable, through the exchange of ideas, sharing of best practices, and building partnerships.
+One of the primary objectives of this conference was to bring together urban experts and practitioners from different sectors and countries to discuss and explore strategies for achieving sustainable and inclusive development.
+The conference contributed to the global efforts towards SDG 11 of making cities inclusive, safe, resilient and sustainable, through the exchange of ideas, sharing of best practices, and building partnerships.

 Like several countries in the Global South, India is also experiencing rapid urbanization which is likely to exacerbate in future.
 The experts and policymakers in the country are devising several policies to address the associated challenges mentioned above.
-Several papers and sessions in the conference will also be focused on India which is expected to throw light on the new urban issues and initiatives and insights for devising appropriate policies.
+Several papers and sessions in the conference also focused on India which shed light on the new urban issues and initiatives and insights for devising appropriate policies.

-The tentative themes to be discussed at the conference would be:
+The broad themes discussed at the conference revolved around the following issues -

-Proceedings of the conference and key conclusions and recommendations will be brought out immediately after its conclusion for broader dissemination.
-Later on, the selected revised papers will be brought out as one/two edited books through a leading publisher.
-Given the importance of this theme in the current policy discourse, it is hoped that the conference will contribute significantly to policy and analysis.
+Proceedings of the conference and key conclusions and recommendations will be brought out shortly.
+The selected revised papers will be brought out as one/two edited books through a leading publisher.